technology primer

 How we think about balancing software:

-• CRM: Wealthbox or Notion core CRM
+CRM: Wealthbox* or HubSpot

-• Email & Calendar: Outlook
+Email & Calendar: Outlook

-• Multi-Custodial: Altruist and Schwab
+Multi-Custodial: Altruist and Schwab

-• advisors may separately license financial planning software.
+advisors may separately license financial planning software.
 Right Capital, Elements, eMoney, and AssetMap are quality systems.
 You know your families best and may utilize the planning software that best suits your business.

-• Notion CRM is maintained by the firm, but Wealthbox may be added to our group plan for a discounted price
+*Wealthbox may be added to our group plan for a discounted price

 We hope the following 'Technology Systems' walk-throughs give you a sense about how we think through each of the systems and workflows.